werydude/6502-Verilog/README.md

 # 6502*-Verilog
-A recration of the 6502 CPU (with modifactions) in Verilog.
+A recration of the 6502 CPU (with modifications) in Verilog.